Purpose of this site

 In 1980 he studied at the Inns of Court School of Law in London and was called to the Bar in 1981 (Middle Temple).

 From 1991 to the present he has worked in the Indian Ocean on the coral reefs of the Maldives and Thailand.
 He has researched and published on the physiology and photobiology of corals, and their response to environmental parameters including sea temperature, sea level and solar irradiance.
-He has published over 30 paper in peer reviewed journals.
-For the last 2 years he has been actively involved in matters, both scientific and legal, in support of Chagossian rights.
+He has published over 40 papers in peer reviewed journals.
+For the last 5 years he has been actively involved in matters, both scientific and legal, in support of Chagossian rights.

 He is a qualified BSAC 2nd Class diver and Joint Services Sub-Aqua Diving Supervisor.